krateoplatformops-blueprints/azuredevops-provider-kog/plugins/README.md

-# Plugins for Azure DevOps Provider KOG
+# Azure DevOps Provider KOG - Plugins

+This README is only related to the plugins contained in this repository.
+For more information about the Azure DevOps Provider KOG (Krateo Operator Generator), please refer to the [main README](../README.md).

 This repository contains the source code of a set of plugins written in Go for the Azure DevOps Provider KOG.

 These plugins are specialized web services that address some inconsistencies in the Azure DevOps REST API or provide a way to use Azure DevOps API seamlessly within KOG (Krateo Operator Generator).
 This may be due differences in request/response schemas, missing fields, or additional validations needed when managing Azure DevOps resources.
+Sometimes, since the REST API is not originally designed to be used by a Kubernetes operator, these plugins fill the gap by providing the necessary functionality to manage Azure DevOps resources effectively through KOG.
-On the other hand, some missing features of Krateo Operator Generator (KOG) are addressed by these plugins as well.
+On the other hand, some missing features of Krateo Operator Generator are addressed by these plugins as well.
 They are designed to work as a middleware between the [Rest Dynamic Controller](https://github.com/krateoplatformops/rest-dynamic-controller/) and the Azure DevOps REST API.

 ## Summary